 Mobile access control was made possible through HID technology.
 Once a system administrator has provisioned an employee badge, the employee must add it to their Apple Wallet through a simple, user-friendly process:

-- Download the Genea Access Control app to an iPhone or Apple Watch.
+- Download the Genea Security app to an iPhone or Apple Watch.

 - Open the app.

 - Within the app, click “Add to Apple Wallet.”

 After completing the required steps, the user may enter any doors or locations defined by the administrator.

 From the end-user perspective, using access control system like Genea with employee badge in Apple Wallet makes for a simple and seamless user experience.
 The integration improves the user experience by eliminating the need for a physical plastic key card and allows employees to gain access to the building or suite with their iPhone or Apple Watch.

 - Use Express Mode to tap and unlock doors without opening an app

 - Use highly secure NFC technology for instant reader response

 - Badge into your office or building for up to five hours, even if your iPhone needs a charge